-Announced in October 2018, North Focals smart glasses are attractive and conventional-looking, but they’re probably the closest thing to what big tech companies may have in mind for such devices.
+North Focals smart glasses are attractive and conventional-looking and probably the closest thing to what big tech companies may have in mind for such devices.

-You can use it with Alexa to speak to the glasses and control smart devices like you would with Amazon Echo at home.
-The main control is called the Loop, which you wear on your finger and use the four-direction joystick to navigate the glasses’ menu.
+You can use Alexa to speak to the glasses and control smart devices like you would with Amazon Echo at home.
+The main control is called the Loop, which you wear on your finger, using the four-direction joystick to navigate the menu on the glasses.

-The Epson Moverio BT-300FPV pair of smart glasses is great, especially when used while flying drones or quadcopters and similar UAVs like Mavic Pro, Spark, Phantom 3 and 4, Matrice 100 and Inspire 1 and 2.
+The Epson Moverio BT-300FPV smart glasses are great, especially when used while flying drones or quadcopters and similar UAVs like Mavic Pro, Spark, Phantom 3 and 4, Matrice 100 and Inspire 1 and 2.
 They give you a better, real-time aerial footage compared to the display you get on your smartphone, so you can see exactly what the drone sees.

 FPV, which stands for first person view, projects a transparent display that lets you see the video feed from the drone while monitoring flight statistics with the drone in sight.
 The 5MP forward-facing camera records the footage of the drone in Full HD (1080p) from the pilot’s point of view, with a 23-degree field of view and 1280×720 pixels of resolution.

-It’s one of the world’s lightest Si-OLED powered binocular smart glasses and is powered by a quad-core Intel Atomx5 CPU, with 16GB internal storage and 2GB RAM, and support for microSD cards up to 32GB.
+They are one of the world’s lightest Si-OLED powered binocular smart glasses and are powered by a quad-core Intel Atomx5 CPU, with 16GB internal storage and 2GB RAM and support for microSD cards up to 32GB.

-It also provides Bluetooth, WiFi and GPS connectivity, and a compass, accelerometer and gyroscope on the glasses and controller.
-Plus, it runs Android 5.1, and you can get several pre-installed apps like a calculator, browser and the Moverio app market.
+Bluetooth, WiFi and GPS connectivity are included as well, along with and a compass, accelerometer and gyroscope on the glasses and controller.
+Plus, they run Android 5.1, and you can get several pre-installed apps like a calculator, browser and the Moverio app market.

 It’s often used in manufacturing facilities where it offers a camera and user interface to factory workers who need hands-free access to these tools via Google Glass and Google Assistant.

-Google Glass may not have hoped for the commercial success it has today; however, it’s the best for enterprise thanks to its Enterprise Edition 2 that has a faster processor and longer battery life than its predecessor.
+Google Glass may not be exactly the mainstream product Google was hoping it would be, but it’s best for enterprise thanks to its Enterprise Edition 2 that has a faster processor and longer battery life than its predecessor.
 Plus, it offers enhanced machine-learning capabilities, a faster charger via USB-C and new safety frames.

 The wearable computing device has a head-mounted display that shows information to users in a hands-free format.
 They can also use voice commands to interact with the Internet on the go.

-It resembles a pair of glasses and offers excellent computing power and functionality in a lightweight, slim form factor.
+They resemble a pair of glasses and offer excellent computing power and functionality in a lightweight, slim-form factor.
 Through a micro-projector, you can get small packages of information delivered to you via a private channel of communication that only you can access.

-Glass can also function as a spy camera or recorder, thanks to its advanced features, recording high-quality images, audio and HD video using voice commands, natural language or simple hand gestures.
-It also has accelerometers, built-in location awareness, gyroscopes and other features that constantly track your movements.
+Glass can also function as a spy camera or recorder, thanks to its advanced features, high-quality image recording, and audio and HD video using voice commands, natural language or simple hand gestures.
+They also have accelerometers, built-in location awareness, gyroscopes and other features that constantly track your movements.

 Smart glasses have the potential to take connected specs mainstream.
 If you’re ready to jump into the smart glasses lifestyle, our four picks are a good place to get started.
 Ultimately, it depends on what’s best for you and your lifestyle.